Most people probably know the concept of torrenting and how it works. If not, you can quickly look at this article before reading further.

 If you know how torrenting works, you probably know that an ISP, copyright holder, government, or law enforcement entity could easily catch torrent downloaders from the torrent swarm (a collection of peers uploading and downloading the same torrent file).

-Whereas, if you have taken any precautions, your torrenting might remain anonymous.
+If you have taken any precautions, your torrenting might remain anonymous.

 Read more.
 Is torrenting illegal?